maikvandergaag/githubactions/README.md

-# githubactions
+# Repository for working with GitHub Actions

-Repository to check GitHub actions
+Within this repository different things will be checked with GitHub Actions.
+It now contains a running example with bicep integrated.